dotnet/aspnetcore/CONTRIBUTING.md

 * Look at the [Contributor documentation](/docs/README.md) to get started on building the source code on your own.
 * ["Help wanted" issues](https://github.com/dotnet/aspnetcore/labels/help%20wanted) - these issues are up for grabs.
 Comment on an issue if you want to create a fix.
-* ["Good first issue" issues](https://github.com/dotnet/aspnetcore/labels/good%20first%20issue) - we think these are a good for newcomers.
+* ["Good first issue" issues](https://github.com/dotnet/aspnetcore/labels/good%20first%20issue) - we think these are good for newcomers.

 ### Identifying the scale